 Just because a subject is taught in an offline setting (like a classroom, for example), does not mean that the same topic can be taught online effectively.
 Here are some things to consider before you assume that your course topic can or should be taught online:

-- Consider your subject matter carefully and think how you might present your lessons and if engaging with your students is required.
+- Consider your subject matter carefully and think about how you might present your lessons and if engaging with your students is required.

 - Where safety legislation is involved it’s unlikely that online course creation is going to be your best option.
 Presenting safety training videos as part of employee training could however be the perfect subject matter if the tutor is performing the tasks in order to assist learning, such as showing how to correctly lift heavy items or teach people the basics of first aid.